ubc-systopia/netshaper/README.md

 The evaluation directory contains the scripts and instructions to set up the testbed and run the experiments on the testbed to reproduce the results.
 Video streaming latency, web service latency, and microbenchmarks are executed on the testbed.

-These experiments require the testbed to be setup.
+These experiments require the testbed to be set up.
 The testbed setup is described in the  directory of the corresponding experiment.
 The testbed setup requires physical access to the machines and the ability to SSH into them.
 Each machine should have at least 8 CPU cores, 32 GB of RAM, and a 10 Gbps NIC.
 The following figure represents the testbed topology: